What Types of Veterans Benefits Are Available?

 If you’re appealing the VA’s decision to deny your application, it’s important that you have a team of experienced Alabama veterans disability lawyers on your side.

 Norris Injury Lawyers knows the ins-and-outs of the application and appeals processes used by the VA, and we’ll help you retrieve, review, and resubmit any documentation needed to maximize your chances of getting the benefits you and your family deserve.
-To find out how we can put our experience to work for you, call us today—just dial (800) 477-7510 or complete our free initial consultation form.
+To find out how we can put our experience to work for you, call our personal injury lawyers today—just dial (800) 477-7510 or complete our free initial consultation form.